samandmac/PhyloBuild/README.md

    **[--genomes_interest, -h]** : Path to location of genomes of interest directory, which should contain the genomes of interest.
 Default is set to your working directory, and the file "Genomes".
 E.g. your_working_directory/Genomes.
 Inside this folder should be a file called Template_Genomes - containing a number of genomes to help tree building - these can be separate from the genomes of interest, which should just be stored in the Genomes file.

    **[--output, -y]** : File name after this should indicate the path to the output file.
 Default is set to your working directory, in a file called "output".
 E.g. your_working_directory/output.

-   **[--rename_genomes, -l]** : Indicates whether user has "new_genome_names.txt" file in working directory to rename old genomes into new names.
+    **[--tree_genes, -l]** : Indicates user directory for genes used to help build the tree.
+Default is set to working directory, in a filed called Tree_Genes.

+   **[--tree_genomes, -o]** : Indicates user directory for genomes used to help build the tree.
+Default is set to working directory, in a file called Tree_Genomes.

+   **[--grouping, -t]** : This indicates whether the user has a group_list.txt file which contains a grouping factor tab separated from the name of the strain being used.
 Default is "no".
+The .txt file should be located in the working directory.
+If using PhyloGroup first, a group_list.txt is automatically generated.

+   **[--rename_genomes, -r]** : Indicates whether user has "new_genome_names.txt" file in working directory to rename old genomes into new names.
+Default is "no".
 If used, the file should contain tab separated old names and new names, line by line.

-   **[--phylogroup, -o]** : Indicates whether the user has used the PhyloGroup.sh script, which auto-generates a group_list.txt which is used to group *E. coli* strains ONLY.
+   **[--phylogroup, -e]** : Indicates whether the user has used the PhyloGroup.sh script, which auto-generates a group_list.txt which is used to group *E. coli* strains ONLY.
 If this parameter is set to "yes", then the grouping parameter is automatically set to "yes", and an output folder is created which contains a list of genomes and a group_list.txt file.
 Default is "no".

-   **[--grouping, -t]** : This indicates whether the user has a group_list.txt file which contains a grouping factor tab separated from the name of the strain being used.
-Default is "no".
-The .txt file should be located in the working directory.
-If using PhyloGroup first, a group_list.txt is automatically generated.

-   **[--tree_genes, -r]** : Indicates user directory for genes used to help build the tree.
-Default is set to working directory, in a filed called Tree_Genes.

-   **[--tree_genomes, -e]** : Indicates user directory for genomes used to help build the tree.
-Default is set to working directory, in a file called Tree_Genomes.

    **[--mac, -m]** : This indicates whether the user has a mac or not (used for PHYML, check below to see steps for downloading PHYML on MAC).
 Default is "no".

    **[--rename_genes, -g]** : This indicates whether the user has a file called "new_gene_names.txt" in their working directory to rename old gene names into new gene names on the plot.
 Default is set to "no".
-Should be a tab separated file, containing the old name, then the new name. *NOT INCLUDED YET
+Should be a tab separated file, containing the old name, then the new name.

+    **[--phylogenes, -b]** : Indicates whether the user previously utilised the PhyloGenes.sh command, which auto-generates a geneList.txt file in the Tree_Genes folder.
+Default is set to "no".
+See instructions for tool in geneList1.txt file in PhyloGenes directory, and below.

 # Steps in pipeline